 The Audit Committee is responsible for monitoring the Company's accounting and financial reporting practices and procedures, the adequacy of internal accounting controls and procedures, the quality and integrity of financial statements and for directing the auditors' examination of specific areas.
 The members of the Audit Committee are Robert Chausse (Chair), Michael Mansfield and Carmelo Marrelli.
 Except for Carmelo Marrelli, who previously served as the Company's CFO, no member of the Audit Committee is an executive officer, employee, or control person of the Company or any of its affiliates.
 Mr. Chausse and Mr. Mansfield are "independent" directors as defined in National Instrument 52-110 - Audit Committees ("NI 52-110").
-Mr. Marrelli is not considered an independent director as he served as the interim CFO of the Company within the last three years.
-Each member of the Audit Committee is considered to be "financially literate" within the meaning of NI 52-110, which includes the ability to read and understand a set of financial statements that present a breadth and level of complexity of accounting issues that are generally comparable to the breadth and complexity of the Company's financial statements.
+Mr. Marrelli is not considered an independent director because he is the beneficial owner and Managing Director of MSSI and beneficial owner and Director and Corporate Secretary of all companies within the DSA Group, which have agreements with the Company to provide accounting, corporate secretarial, filing and press release services..
+Each member of the Audit Committee is "financially literate" within the meaning of NI 52-110, which includes the ability to read and understand a set of financial statements that present a breadth and level of complexity of accounting issues that are generally comparable to the breadth and complexity of the Company's financial statements.
 The full text of the charter of the Audit Committee (the "Audit Committee Charter") is attached as Schedule "C" of this Circular.